LanguageTranslationOrg/LanguageTranslationSystem/README.md

-Steps to setup bashabridge Language Translator.
+Steps to setup Bhasha Bridge Language Translator.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 1.Clone the Repository: